-Recent advances in Content Management Systems (CMS) technology mean that it is now easier than ever to build and maintain a multi-lingual website.
-This allows multi-national companies (such as QuickSilver!) to have a single, centralised web presence which individual customers can easily adjust to their own requirements (typically by clicking on a little flag, like those you see at the top of this very webpage).
+Recent advances in Content Management Systems (CMS) technology mean that it is now easier than ever to build and maintain a multilingual website.
+This allows multinational companies (like QuickSilver Translate!) to have a single, centralised web presence which individual customers can easily adjust to their own requirements.
+(Typically by clicking on a little flag at the top of a webpage).

 Essential to achieving this is the involvement of a linguistic expert who is experienced in working with CMS.
-Optimised localisation of a website requires the same blend of expertise and cutting-edge technology as any other translation, but in addition it demands someone who knows the ins and outs of different CMSs.
+Optimised localisation of a website requires a blend of expertise and cutting-edge technology (as any other translation).
+But, in addition it demands someone who knows the ins and outs of different Content Management Systems.

-If a company wants their website to be in three or more languages, then it is highly advisable to go to an LSP which works with project managers who are experienced in this field.
+If a company wants their website to be in three or more languages, then it is highly advisable to go to an Language Service Provider (LSP) with project managers who are experienced in this field.

-Equally, it is important to use the most optimised approach to exporting text from a CMS into a TM.
-If you are unpracticed in this fiddly art it can have a significant impact on the ‘speed’ aspect of the impossible triangle: yet another reason to go to an LSP which specialises in website localisation.
+Equally, it is important to use an optimised approach to exporting text from a CMS into a Translation Memory (TM).
+If you are unpracticed in this fiddly art, regularly updating your website (which improves SEO) can be slow and painstaking!
+Using a TM that is tailored to a specific client can have a considerable impact on cost and speed, as well consistency and overall quality.
+This is yet another reason to go to an LSP which specialises in website localisation.